inertialabsxyz/moving/README.md

 ## Testing
 This contract includes extensive test cases that validate:
-- Pool creation, funding, and withdrawal.
+- Vault creation, funding, and withdrawal.
-- Stream creation, token distribution, and pool balance management.
+- Stream creation, token distribution, and vault balance management.
 - Handling of insufficient funds and debt tracking.

 Run tests with: